Zanderthegreat12/UW-Roomie/README.md

 From there then the users can determine if they want to dorm or not. <br /> <br />
 How to run code in devlopment environment:
 1. Install ExpoGo on phone to test app
+2. Run "npm install expo" in frontend folder from Command Prompt
-2. Run "npx expo start" in UWRoomieFront folder from Command Prompt
+3. Run "npx expo start" in frontend folder from Command Prompt
-3. Scan QR code on computer from within ExpoGo app
+4. Scan QR code on computer from within ExpoGo app